What is a Repository?

-All the data you enter on Dragon1, is stored in the Architecture Repository.
+All the data you enter and administer on Dragon1, is stored in the Architecture Repository.
 Within Dragon1, the Architecture Repository is a web application that allows you to administer data entities.

 You can add metadata to the data entities which you administer, such as standard images but also your own attributes with or without default values for those attributes.

 By relating the rich data entities to each other you form a model.
 You are able to create views (filters) on the models.
 Models can be used to link to visualizations and/or templates in the Visual Designer (another web application within Dragon1).